Chase-William/ASA-Automation/README.md

 <a name="autoTransfer"></a>
 ### Auto Transfer
 Transfers all from a source inventory to a target inventory with optional filter usage.

+#### Example Use Cases:
+1. Take opponent's inventory after their defeat
+2. Give raw meat to baby dinos quickly
+3. Take all hide when farming meat
+4. Take all paste from your snails

 - ⬅️ **Take All**, takes items from other inventory
 ![auto-take-all-filtered](https://github.com/Chase-William/ASA-Helping-Tools/assets/46757278/2a8c30d8-9135-47ab-bf15-6ddbfd4c931c)